 With Thanksgiving just around the corner, you’ll need to have a few side dishes and I suggest this outstanding Southern Corn Pudding.
 The recipe appears on page 120 of my latest book, Southern Traditions.
 I learned this many years ago while having lunch at the Blue Willow Inn in Social Circle, Georgia.
 This dish was truly memorable.
-I could not stop thinking about it and called back the next day to ask about the recipe.
-Much to my surprise, the owner, Billie Van Dyke, gave it to me without any hesitation.
-It’s nearly always on their menu.
-Ever since I have served this casserole any chance I could find.
-Amazing!
+I could not stop thinking about it.
+The following recipe is just like the corn pudding I remember.

 One of my favorite autumn paintings is by Kathy Anderson.
 You may see more of her paintings at Horton Hayes Fine Art, 12 Queen Street in Charleston. https://www.hortonhayes.com/artist/311

 Named after a favorite china pattern, the Blue Willow opened the same year Hollywood released the sweetly nostalgic “Fried Green Tomatoes,” based on a novel by Alabama’s Fannie Flagg.
 In March 1992, Atlanta Constitution columnist Lewis Grizzard rhapsodized about its home cooking in a nationally syndicated piece that proved to be a game-changer.

 Blue Willow Inn, Social Circle, Georgia.
 If you haven’t been there, well, bless your heart.
 It’s Southern hospitality at its finest!

 Not only is this a Thanksgiving side dish but you will want to serve it year ’round at all your Sunday suppers.
 Surely when we die and go to heaven, we can expect meals up there to be served at a celestial branch of the Blue Willow Inn.
 (I believe it has been sold since the time when I was there and closed last March when Covid arrived.)